abhay0132/Solar_Analysis_AI/README.md

 ## Final Implementation

-[cite_start]After facing the challenges above, the final implementation used a locally saved image (e.g., `27.81_78.8667.png`) instead of fetching satellite imagery dynamically.
-The `app2.py` script was updated to load the image from the `images/` directory, and the OpenRouter API call was optionally mocked to bypass the 402 error. [cite_start]The Gradio interface allows users to input coordinates (e.g., 27.81, 78.8667) and an electricity rate (e.g., 0.104 $/kWh), and the tool displays the image along with a detailed analysis, including rooftop area, solar potential, and recommendations.
+After facing the challenges above, the final implementation used a locally saved image (e.g., `27.81_78.8667.png`) instead of fetching satellite imagery dynamically.
+The `app2.py` script was updated to load the image from the `images/` directory, and the OpenRouter API call was optionally mocked to bypass the 402 error.
+The Gradio interface allows users to input coordinates (e.g., 27.81, 78.8667) and an electricity rate (e.g., 0.104 $/kWh), and the tool displays the image along with a detailed analysis, including rooftop area, solar potential, and recommendations.

-[cite_start]The tool calculates solar potential based on the rooftop area (e.g., 120 m² from the mock response), assuming a solar efficiency of 20% (200 W/m²), and provides metrics like solar potential in kW, number of panels, annual energy production, installation cost, annual savings, and payback period. [cite_start]It also generates recommendations on solar panel technology, installation process, maintenance, cost analysis, industry regulations, and market trends.
+The tool calculates solar potential based on the rooftop area (e.g., 120 m² from the mock response), assuming a solar efficiency of 20% (200 W/m²), and provides metrics like solar potential in kW, number of panels, annual energy production, installation cost, annual savings, and payback period.
+It also generates recommendations on solar panel technology, installation process, maintenance, cost analysis, industry regulations, and market trends.

 ## Future Improvements

-* [cite_start]**Alternative Imagery Sources**: Integrate with other APIs, such as the Google Maps API, if budget permits, or explore using drone imagery for better resolution.
+* **Alternative Imagery Sources**: Integrate with other APIs, such as the Google Maps API, if budget permits, or explore using drone imagery for better resolution.
-* [cite_start]**Cost Optimization**: Use lower-cost vision models on OpenRouter (e.g., LLAVA-13B) to reduce credit usage while still performing image analysis.
+* **Cost Optimization**: Use lower-cost vision models on OpenRouter (e.g., LLAVA-13B) to reduce credit usage while still performing image analysis.
-* [cite_start]**Enhanced Analysis**: Incorporate real solar irradiance data based on the location (e.g., using the NASA POWER API) to provide more accurate energy production estimates.
+* **Enhanced Analysis**: Incorporate real solar irradiance data based on the location (e.g., using the NASA POWER API) to provide more accurate energy production estimates.
-* [cite_start]**Image Preprocessing**: Add image enhancement techniques, such as contrast adjustment, to improve the accuracy of LLM detection for low-quality images.
+* **Image Preprocessing**: Add image enhancement techniques, such as contrast adjustment, to improve the accuracy of LLM detection for low-quality images.

 ## Project Outcome

-[cite_start]The project was successfully completed despite the challenges, demonstrating the tool's functionality using a locally saved image and a mocked API response (if credits were unavailable). [cite_start]The final deliverable includes the `app2.py` script, an `images/` directory with the satellite image, and this documentation, ready for submission as part of the internship project. [cite_start]The tool showcases the potential of AI in the solar industry, even with the limitations encountered during development.
+The project was successfully completed despite the challenges, demonstrating the tool's functionality using a locally saved image and a mocked API response (if credits were unavailable).
+The final deliverable includes the `app2.py` script, an `images/` directory with the satellite image, and this documentation, ready for submission as part of the internship project.
+The tool showcases the potential of AI in the solar industry, even with the limitations encountered during development.

 ## Instructions for Use

-[cite_start]Copy the entire content above into a file (e.g., `README.txt`) in your project directory (`Solar_Industry_AI/`).
+Copy the entire content above into a file (e.g., `README.txt`) in your project directory (`Solar_Industry_AI/`).

 ### Project Structure